cucumber-attic/bool/DEVELOPERS.md

 * https://rubygems.org/gems/bool
 * https://npmjs.org/package/bool
 * https://oss.sonatype.org/content/repositories/releases/info/cukes/bool/

-Be aware you need to have a `JAVA_HOME` environment variable set up before you release.

 When you have made your first successful release, confirm in the ticket and close it.
 Then add your name below.